marcduiker/marcduiker-dev/src/posts/2024/2024-12-27-changing-my-website-again.md

 The front-end world moves quickly though, and I added a Dependabot configuration to create PRs with npm package updates to stay up to date.
 Most of the time this worked well, until there were some breaking changes... and I couldn't easily figure out how to fix it 😭.

 I do think updating dependencies in general is a good thing, keeping everything secure and preventing software rot.
 But this breaking change was something I couldn't fix, and I got __so frustrated__ by the whole thing.
 To be fair, I don't think this is an issue with Nuxt.
 I was too eager updating something I didn't fully understand the impact of.
-I think all static site generator ecosystems suffer from this.
+I think all static site generator themes/templates suffer from this.
 And while updating dependencies is important, __if it isn't broken, don't try to 'fix' it__.

 So instead of fixing my Nuxt setup, I decided to start over with a new tech stack... again.